lattice-8094/propp/docs/quick_start.md

 - `propagate_coref`: If `True`, propagates coreference decisions through the chain
 - `rule_based_postprocess`: If `True`, applies additional rule-based refinements to the model's predictions

-To learn more about how coreference resolution is performed under the hood check [Algorithms Section](algorithms/#coreference-resolution-model)
+To learn more about how coreference resolution is performed under the hood, check the [Algorithms Section](algorithms/#coreference-resolution-model)

 ### Coreference Resolution